-Like the Offer in Compromise program, declaring bankruptcy may decrease your federal tax debt amount.
+For some taxpayers who are unable to pay the IRS, filing for bankruptcy may be a viable option.
+Like the Offer in Compromise program, declaring bankruptcy can decrease your federal tax debt amount.
 However, not all bankruptcy chapters provide back taxes help, as they generally do not erase all of your debt.

-Filing for bankruptcy can temporarily stop the IRS from contacting you and seizing your assets.
-The government cannot try to collect unpaid taxes during the bankruptcy process.
+Filing for bankruptcy can offer some relief for taxpayers, as it can temporarily stop the IRS from contacting you and seizing your assets.
+If you’re in the middle of a bankruptcy proceeding, the government cannot try to collect unpaid taxes.

 4